asifrasheed6/ArchLinux-Install/README.md

 # ArchLinux-Install
+## Once you boot into ArchLinux using installation media:
 ### Before you start
 Create an EFI partition.
 1. fdisk -l (find you drive from the list, it would be something like /dev/sda)